 - If you have liver problems, avoid driving and doing other tasks or actions that call for you to be alert until you see how eluxadoline affects you.

-- A very bad and sometimes deadly pancreas problem (pancreatitis) has happened with eluxadoline.
-Talk with your doctor.
+- Severe and sometimes deadly pancreas problem (pancreatitis) has happened with eluxadoline.
+If you have questions, talk with the doctor.